On Galois cohomology of unipotent algebraic groups over local fields: Unipotent groups of Rosenlicht type and a question of Oesterl e

+If $k$ is a global function field and $\dim T>0$ then the group $U$ constructed as in Subsection~\ref{subsec:Oe's construction} is $k$-unirational, in particular, the group of $k$-rational points $U(k)$ is infinite (see \cite[Chapter VI, 5.1, Lemma]{Oe}).
+Oesterl\'e even raised the following question (see \cite[page 80]{Oe}):

-\begin{question}[Oesterl\'e] If a wound unipotent group $G$ has an infinite number of rational points over a global function field $K$, does $G$ have a subgroup defined over $K$ of dimension $\geq 1$ such that its underlying variety is $K$-unirational.
-Better, does $G$ have a subgroup $U$ of the type as above (associated with the Weil purely inseparable restriction of a torus)? \end{question} We conclude the paper by raising three questions concerning unipotent groups of Rosenlicht type, which may give some ideals about answering the above question of Oesterl\'e. \begin{question} [I] Does any unipotent group of Rosenlicht type arise as a group in the $cckp$-series of a unipotent group constructed by Oesterl\'e as above (associated with the Weil purely inseparable restriction of a torus)? \end{question}
+\begin{question}[Oesterl\'e] If a wound unipotent group $G$ has an infinite number of rational points over a global function field $K$, \begin{enumerate} \item Does $G$ have a subgroup defined over $K$ of dimension $\geq 1$ such that its underlying variety is $K$-unirational? \item Better, does $G$ have a subgroup $U$ of the type as above (associated with the purely inseparable Weil restriction of a torus)? \end{enumerate} \end{question}

+In seeking an answer for Question~\ref{question:Oe} part (2) and by looking at Proposition~\ref{prop:Oe's construction}, the following question is arisen quite naturally. \begin{question} Let $K$ be a global function field, $G$ a $K$-wound unipotent $K$-group.
+Assume that $G(K)$ is infinite.
+Is it true that $G$ has a subgroup $H$ of Rosenlicht type? \end{question} An affirmative answer for the part (2) of Question~\ref{question:Oe} could give rise to an affirmative answer for Question~\ref{question:2} by Proposition~\ref{prop:Oe's construction}.
+(And of course, if one could find a counter-example for Question~\ref{question:2}, one then also finds a counter-example for Question~\ref{question:Oe}, part (2).)

+We conclude the paper by raising one more question concerning unipotent groups of Rosenlicht type, which is hopefully related to Oesterl\'e's question.

-\begin{question} [II] Let $G$ be a unipotent group of Rosenlicht type over a global function field $K$ of positive characteristic.
+\begin{question} Let $G$ be a unipotent group of Rosenlicht type over a global function field $K$ of positive characteristic.
 Is the group of $K$-rational points $G(K)$ infinite?
 Is the underlying variety of $G$ is $K$-unirational? \end{question}

-\begin{question} [III] Let $K$ be a global function fields, $G$ a $K$-wound unipotent $K$-group.
-Assume that $G(K)$ is infinite.
-Is it true that $G$ have a subgroup $H$ of Rosenlicht type? \end{question} We note that if one has an affirmative answer for the second part of Oesterl\'e's question then one also has an affirmative answer for the Question III (see Proposition 13).